LemmaAlliance/X2S/README.md

 | `rate_limit.auth.refill_interval_ms` | `1000` | Refill interval in milliseconds |
 | `rate_limit.auth.bucket_count` | `256` | Hash table size for client IP tracking |

 See `config.example.json` for a full example.
 All fields are optional.
 The master key can also be set via the `X2S_MASTER_KEY` environment variable.
+TLS certificate and key paths can alternatively be set via the `X2S_TLS_CERT` and `X2S_TLS_KEY` environment variables respectively.

 ### Rate limiting